tocalabs/toca-docs/src/projects/automation/workflows/workflow.md

 ### Inputs

-By adding :docs-link[Inputs]{id="projects/automation/activities/inputs"} to an activity, you are telling the activity to expect to be started with some variables.
+By adding :docs-link[Inputs]{id="projects/automation/activities/inputs"} to an activity, you are telling the activity to expect to be started with some variables and these inputs can be injected into a Workflow when it starts, regardless of how the Workflow is triggered.

+> **Warning** ⚠️
+>
+> You cannot define what inputs to run a Workflow with when triggering a Workflow via a Schedule, it will automatically use any default input values provided.

 ### Outputs

 To :docs-link[Output]{id="projects/automation/activities/outputs"} a value is to say that you want to use that value somewhere outside of that activity.
-More on [outputs]

 ### Workflow Context